APNIC-Labs/draft-kskroll-sentinel/README.md

    value is equal to the Key Tag of the DNSKEY RR that validates the signature.

-   This document specifies how validating resolvers should respond to certain queries so that a user can deduce whether a particular key has been loaded into that resolver's trusted key store.
-This mechanism can be used to determine whether a certain Root Zone KSK is ready to be used as a trusted key within the context of a key roll.
+   This document specifies how validating resolvers can respond to certain queries in a manner that allows a querier to deduce whether a particular key has been loaded into that resolver's trusted key store.
+In particular, this response mechanism can be used to determine whether a certain Root Zone KSK is ready to be used as a trusted key within the context of a key roll by this resolver.

    This new mechanism is OPTIONAL to implement and use, although for reasons of supporting broad-based measurement techniques, it is